 The discussion of this subsection focuses on the fuel pellet temperature evaluation.
 Description of fuel cladding integrity is presented in Subsection 4.2.3.1.
 To be consistent with the fuel temperature design basis, the maximum fuel temperature is maintained below the melting temperature for the fuel pellets as discussed in Subsection 4.4.1.2.
 For achieving this objective, the design limit for fuel temperature is provided by subtracting the fuel temperature uncertainty from the melting temperature as discussed in Subsection 4.4.2.9.2.
 Also, the linear heat rate which corresponds to the design limit for fuel temperature is calculated at various burnups using the relationship between fuel centerline temperature and linear heat rate.
-Finally, the limit of the local linear heat rate which corresponds to the design limit for fuel temperature.
+Finally, the limit of the local linear heat rate as a function of burnup is set forth with adequate margin below the linear heat rate which corresponds to the design limit for fuel temperature.
 The linear heat rate is verified to meet its design limit for the first and each reload core.
 To avoid fuel centerline melting, the limit of linear heat rate is determined at the overpower condition and serves as a basis for overpower protection system setpoints.
 This approach provides sufficient margin to cover uncertainties in the thermal evaluations.